Scan Physical

 Upload Your Scans

-You can now upload the Environment file and ZIP to Dr Migrate.
+After exporting your scans, you can upload the Environment file and ZIP to Dr Migrate.